mysql/mysql-shell-plugins/mrs_plugin/db_schema/readme.md

 ## Process to update the MRS Metadata Schema

-1. Open the `shell-plugins/mrs_plugin/db_schema/mrs_metadata_schema.mwb` file in MySQL Workbench, make the required changes to the model.
+1. Open the `./mysql_rest_service_metadata.msm.project/development/wb/mysql_rest_service_metadata.mwb` file in MySQL Workbench, make the required changes to the model.
 2. If there are changes to a table tracked in the audit log (check the existing `TRIGGER`s), select `Scripting > Run Script File > Audit_Log_Triggers_grt.py` to re-generate the embedded `Audit Log Triggers` SQL script.
 3. Save the model.
-4. Select `File > Export > Forward Engineer SQL CREATE Script...` and store in `shell-plugins/mrs_plugin/db_schema/mrs_metadata/script_sections/02_mrs_metadata_schema.sql`.
+4. Select `File > Export > Forward Engineer SQL CREATE Script...` and store in `./mysql_rest_service_metadata.msm.project/development/sections/140-10_tables.sql`.
-5. Go to the MySQL Model tab sheet and open the `SQL Scripts` section.
+5. If the triggers have been updated, go to the MySQL Model tab sheet and open the `SQL Scripts` section.
 Double-click on the `Audit Log Triggers` script, select and copy the contents of that script.
-Open the `shell-plugins/mrs_plugin/db_schema/mrs_metadata/script_sections/04_audit_log_triggers.sql` file and replace its content with the one from the clipboard.
+Open the `mysql_rest_service_metadata.msm.project/development/sections/150-40_audit_log_triggers.sql` file and replace its content with the one from the clipboard.
-6. Run the `build-mrs-metadata-sql-scripts` NPM script and enter the new version string to build the MRS metadata SQL scripts.
+6. Update other files in the `./mysql_rest_service_metadata.msm.project/development/sections/` directory as needed.
+7. In VS Code, right click on the `./mysql_rest_service_metadata.msm.project` folder and select `MySQL Schema Management > Prepare Release`.
+This will create the release file and in the `./mysql_rest_service_metadata.msm.project/releases/versions/` folder, as well as an update script in the `./mysql_rest_service_metadata.msm.project/releases/updates/` folder.
+The new files will be opened in VS Code for review.
+8. Update the content of the new update file in the `./mysql_rest_service_metadata.msm.project/releases/updates/` folder.
+9. In VS Code, right click on the `./mysql_rest_service_metadata.msm.project` folder and select `MySQL Schema Management > Generate Deployment Script`.
+This will create the final deployment script file and in the `./mysql_rest_service_metadata.msm.project/releases/deployment/` folder.

-The `DB_VERSION` constant in the `mrs_plugin/lib/general.py` will be updated to reflect the new version and the following two files will be created or overwritten.
+10. The `DB_VERSION` constant in the `mrs_plugin/lib/general.py` needs to be updated to reflect the new version.

-- `shell-plugins/mrs_plugin/db_schema/mrs_metadata/mrs_metadata_schema.sql`
-- `shell-plugins/mrs_plugin/db_schema/mrs_metadata/versions/mrs_metadata_schema_x.y.z.sql`

-An update script will be created if it does not yet exist.

-- `shell-plugins/mrs_plugin/db_schema/mrs_metadata/updates/mrs_metadata_schema_a.b.c_to_x.y.z.sql`

-Please ensure to include all SQL statements to update the schemas from the previous version to the new version.